nishanthspk/nishanthspk/README.md

   </tr>

 </table>
-Here are some 🦜 Party Parrots:
+Here are some 🦜 Party